 To trigger an act, whether it’s to open a door or pay for a purchase, the user has to swipe their card through a magnetic reader.

-A keyless card entry system is a simple to use and inexpensive security solution for larger organizations with people accessing the same areas.
+A keyless card entry system is a simple to use and inexpensive security solution for larger organizations with people to gain access to the same areas.